EASO – The European Asylum Support Office

 Implementing the Common European Asylum System

-EASO co-ordinates the exchange of information concerning the implementation of the Common European Asylum System at a national level.
+EASO co-ordinates the exchange of information concerning the implementation of the Common European Asylum System at national level.
 To do this, EASO has set up a database in which it collects information about relevant issues and legal developments in the individual States.
 An annual report on the asylum situation in the European Union is drawn up in addition to guidelines and handbooks on the implementation of EU law in the area of asylum.

 Structure of EASO

 The administrative council is EASO's planning and monitoring committee.
 Each Member State sends a representative to this committee.
 The European Commission is represented by two members.
 The period of office for members is three years, a period that can be extended.
-UNHCR is a permanent member without voting rights.
+The UNHCR is a permanent member without voting rights.

 The administrative council appoints the executive director of EASO by means of a selection process.
 The executive director manages the Office and is its legal representative.
 His period of office is five years, which can be extended once by three years.
 Eight members are appointed from the Administrative Council as the Executive Committee, and this Committee advises the Executive Director.

 The Office may set up working groups of specialists from the area of asylum.
 An advisory board is appointed to work with non-governmental organisations and institutions in the community.
 The Office of the UNHCR is a permanent member of the advisory board, which provides a platform for exchanging information, pooling knowledge and liaising on asylum-related matters.

 The creation and the role of EASO was governed by Regulation (EU) no. 439/2010 of the European Parliament and of the Council of 19 May 2010 establishing a European Asylum Support Office.

 The Office is financed from the European Union's overall budget and from voluntary contributions made by the Member States.